shahruzmannan/Poetry-Generator/README.md

 # Poetry Generator
-Implemented a Poetry Generator using Long short-term memory networks (LSTM) with word2vec embeddings as a term project.
+Implemented a Poetry Generator using Long short-term memory Neural Networks (LSTM) with word2vec embeddings as a term project.

 1. Install all necessary packages (can be done straight in Jupyter Notebook)
 	* !pip install pandas